facundotolosa/semble-mcp-demo/README.md

 ## 🗺️ Next Steps & Improvements
 Given the 24 hour deadline, my focus was on getting a fully functional MVP up and rurnning.
 If this were a real world project, here are the immediate next steps I would take to improve it:
-- Dockerize the Local Environment: The monorepo is already set up for this.
+- <b>Dockerize the Local Environment:</b> The monorepo is already set up for this.
 The next logical step is to create a docker-compose.yml file.
 This would allow any developer to clone the repo and run the entire application (all three services + database) with a single command.
-- Add Integration & E2E Tests: To ensure the system is robust, I'd prioritize tests that verify the entire flow.
+- <b>Add Integration & E2E Tests:</b> To ensure the system is robust, I'd prioritize tests that verify the entire flow.
 This means adding integration tests to confirm the MCP Server and the Backend API communicate correctly, and end-to-end (E2E) tests that simulate a user typing a query in the UI and getting a valid result.

 ## 🎓 Conclusions & Learnings
 This project has been an incredibly rewarding personal challenge.
 It allowed me not only to apply my preferred tech stack (React, Node, TypeScript) but also to research and apply modern architectural patterns like the MCP.